 This type of question looks very similar to the Multiple Choice Answers but it's quite different.
 The differences are:

 - More than one answer can be correct

 - Learner can click on more than one answer

-- You MUST give points for both correct and incorrect answers.
-This means that the learner will get points for checking the correct answer, and also points for not checking the wrong answer.
+- Give points for both correct and incorrect answers: This means that the learner will get points for checking the correct answer, and also points for not checking the wrong answer.
 If you don't give points for the wrong answers, the learner could theoretically check all the answers (false and correct), and get the same amount of points for that question.
 There would be no difference between the learner who checks only the correct answers and the learner who checks everything.